logzio/logz-docs/_source/user-guide/cloud-siem/ioc-types.md

 You can enrich threat detection with your own private feeds of IOCs.

-This page explains the requirements to help you prepare your feeds so they can be pulled by Logz.io.
+This page provides guidelines to help you prepare your private feeds of IOCs so they can be pulled by Logz.io.
 For help configuring the sync, see [Adding a private feed](/user-guide/cloud-siem/private-feeds.html).

 ## Supported IOC types